Rashaad-Washington/ProjectX/README.md

 ### Built With

-This project was built with the following languages/framework.
+This project was built with the following languages and/or framework:

 * [Arduino](https://www.arduino.cc/)
 * [C++](https://www.cplusplus.com/)